CreasolTech/DomBusGateway/README.md

 ![HomeAssistant Dashboard for the Home Made Wallbox using DomBusEVSE module](https://images.creasol.it/creDomBusEVSE_dashboard3.webp)

-More information about the DomBusEVSE module, that can be used to make a home made wallbox working with HomeAssistant, NodeRED, OpenHAB, Domoticz, can be found at https://www.creasol.it/EVSE and https://store.creasol.it
+More information about the DomBusEVSE module, that can be used to make a home made wallbox working with HomeAssistant, NodeRED, OpenHAB, Domoticz, can be found at https://www.creasol.it/EVSE and https://store.creasol.it .
+Also, please check the section _DomBusEVSE module to build a DIY EV charger_ below

 ## How does DomBusGateway work?